Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 <img src="https://github.com/PrezBala/project4/blob/main/static/assets/images/searchbox.png">

-Once logged in, users can click the '+' symbol to create a new post by entering a title, content, and selecting a category.
-Tags can also be added to improve search accuracy.
+After logging in, users will see a message "Click here to create a new post".
+By clicking on this message, they can create a new post by providing a title, content, and selecting a category.
+Additionally, users can add tags to improve the accuracy of the search results.

 <img src="https://github.com/PrezBala/project4/blob/main/static/assets/images/plus.png">